rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 one or more service provider.

-The `.jar` file you distribute must have this metdata within the main Manifest forthe jar file to be correctly loaded by the system:
+The `.jar` file you distribute must have this metdata within the main Manifest for the jar file to be correctly loaded by the system:

+* `Rundeck-Plugin-Version: 1.0`
 * `Rundeck-Plugin-Archive: true`
 * `Rundeck-Plugin-Classnames: classname,..`